Vanderpump Rules Recap: Knocking Boots

 Consider the rationale that he gives to his shrink (who he only sees because his reiki master is out of town).
 He says, “She deserves so much better than me.”
 No, it’s not really about Brittany.
 It’s about him.
 It’s about him not wanting to make the sacrifice for her.
 It’s about him wanting to be the martyr and engaging in his own self-loathing in a very personal way that is usually reserved for realtor porn.
 None of this has anything to do with Brittany at all, it’s just about Jax trying to figure out a way to not be miserable, even if making Brittany — who has repeatedly chosen to be with him no matter what he does to her — miserable is the collateral damage.

 Let’s talk about Tom and Ariana instead, shall we?
-They decide that they’re going to buy a house like actual grownups, mostly because when they’re on the couch about to get it on, Ariana’s brother Jeremie walks by wearing only his morning wood Speedo.
+They decide that they’re going to buy a house like actual grown-ups, mostly because when they’re on the couch about to get it on, Ariana’s brother Jeremie walks by wearing only his morning wood Speedo.
 (I am not sure why Jeremie is wearing a square-cut bathing suit around the house, especially when he is partially tumescent, but it is the highlight of this boring episode.)
 They go see the blandest two-bedroom bungalow in all of West Hollywood and then they disagree about whether or not they want to have children.
 “My handbags are my children,” Ariana says and, well, I decided to shut this episode off and just go watch Jeremie-as-a-realtor porn instead.
 Then, after that was done, I broke up with Brittany and checked out of life for good.

 Ariana also gets pissed off at Tom for going to Jax’s aid after he broke up with Brittany.
 I get her point, that he needs to decide when it’s really important to leave her side to be with his friends, but it seems like Jax needs someone to tell him what an asshole he is being.